nghianguyentek/psychology/communication/non-violate/marshall-rosenberg/README.md

 # Marshall Rosenberg

-natural desired to give
+(1934-2015)

+Founder and Director of Educational Services for the Center of Nonviolent Communication (CNVC)

+- "At the core of all anger is a need that is not being fulfilled."
+- "Violences creates violences"
+- "Making life wonderful" instead of "Who's right?" game

+## "Who's right?" game

+"Punishment" & "reward"

-violence enjoyable
+- Violence enjoyable

-create a pain on top another pain
+- Create a pain on top another pain

+## Facts

+- Natural desired to give
-Express your gratitude: What they did and how wonderful we felt about it and how we would use it.
+- Express your gratitude: What they did and how wonderful we felt about it and how we would use it.

-Stay in your heart and connect to your needs
+- Stay in your heart and connect to your needs

-Violences creates violences.

 ## Language of needs